-Every year a company must file accounts.
+A company must file accounts every year.
 Company accounts are documents prepared at the end of a financial year which show how a company has performed over the accounting period.

-This blog post relates to the accounts you must be file with us at Companies House.
-For any enquiries regarding HMRC accounts or tax related matters, you’ll need to contact HMRC directly.
+For any enquiries about HMRC accounts or tax related matters, you’ll need to contact HMRC directly.

 What accounts you need to file